 - Ensuring the client has adequate identification, including Photo ID

-- Ensuring client has continuous access and resources for adequate food and clean clothing
+- Ensuring the client has continuous access and resources for adequate food and clean clothing

 - Engaging the client’s family and/or other community-based support services